This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 I would like to shift gears now and ask you to consider the policy implications of these four propositions.
 What would we do differently if we took these propositions seriously?
 What if we put these ideas into practice on a grand scale?

 It may sound fanciful to think about this possibility.
 After all, it was not that long ago that much of correctional policy was plagued by the research consensus -- and political consensus -- that "nothing works."
-It is certainly still the case that government at all levels resists the idea of allocating additional treatment resources to drug-involved offenders.
+It is certainly still the case that government at all levels resists the idea of allocating additional treatment resources to drug-involved individuals.
 Too much of our criminal justice policy is still dominated by the sentiment that the most effective response to crime is to incarcerate more people.
 So, there are reasons to be pessimistic.
 But, if we believe that these core propositions are based in solid research and reflect good common sense, why not think that they might take hold?
 After all, we live in an era when seemingly intractable problems are showing encouraging signs of reversal.
 Who would have thought five years ago that welfare caseloads would be plummeting?
 That crime rates would be at their lowest levels in a quarter century?
 That teenage pregnancy rates and AIDS caseloads would be dropping?
 That the policing profession would be undergoing a fundamental transformation toward a new concept of community policing?
 Why not ask ourselves where we want to be in five years?

 The question we should be asking ourselves, in my view, is whether we believe that the policies we are pursuing at this conference hold the promise of bringing about a significant reduction in drug use in our communities.
 I think the answer is yes, but only if we develop and implement a systematic, community-based strategy, informed by good data and solid research, that holds all of us accountable for the shared goal of reducing drug use and enhancing safety -- the theme of this conference.